What is a Sinus Lift?

-If you’ve ever had a bad cold or sinus infection (and who hasn’t?), you know right where your sinuses are.
+If you’ve had a bad cold or sinus infection, you know right where your sinuses are.
 The pair above your nose obviously aren’t important in dentistry, but in your cheeks on the sides they are.
-When you feel the intense pressure and pain there, that’s your congested sinuses.
-Looking at the anatomy of your face and jaw, the maxillary sinus is located over the roots of your premolars and molars.
+When you feel intense pressure and pain there, that’s congested sinuses.
+The maxillary sinus is located over the roots of your premolars and molars.
 As you lose those teeth, you also lose bone.
 Yep – if you don’t have teeth, you don’t need bone in the jaws, so it slowly shrinks away.

 Why Would I Need a Sinus Lift?

 One of the most important factors in deciding if you can get dental implants placed, is having enough bone to hold the implant(s) in place.
 If you are missing back teeth in your upper jaw and want them replaced with dental implants, you need enough bone below the bottom edge of the sinus.
 If you don’t, we have to build it up.
 We do this by pushing the flexible bottom of the sinus “up” so that we can place bone.
 Hence the term, “sinus lift.”

 The easier, faster, and more comfortable way to do a sinus lift, is similar to placing the implant itself.
 We use the implant drills to make a hole in the bone right up to the bottom of the sinus.
 We “tap” the floor of the sinus to push it up, then very gently fill some bone or bone putty to fill in that space.
 If there’s enough bone initially, we might put the implant in at the same time.
 If not, we recommend waiting 4 months before the implant is placed.
 This technique works best for 1 or 2 implants, when only a small amount of additional bone is needed.